 - Pet FBI The Free Information Center For Lost and Found Dogs, Cats and All Other Pets

 In my house, and probably in yours, pets are family.
-Spend a few moments this week, making sure they’re safe and can be quickly returned to you in case they’re lost.
+Please spend a few moments this week, making sure they’re safe and can be quickly returned to you in case they’re lost.